Dorset Joint Railway

 Click diagram for larger image

-The doubling work was inspected for the BoT by Major Marindin on 15-Nov-1892 (PRO file MT6/614/2).
-He states that actual double-line working was not in use at that time as the new connections had not been made yet at Binegar and Shepton Mallet.
-A later file entry dated 30-Jan-1893 states that "due to hard weather" at least another two weeks would be required and a further inspection was not made until 14-Mar-1893, by which time double-line working was in operation.
-However various sources quote that the signal-box was opened on 2-Nov-1892 and the double-line brought into use on 20-Nov-1892.
-Unfortunately no S&DJR Signal Instruction No 56 gave the latter date for opening of the double-line and the 21st November for the opening of the signal-box itself, but no copy of that Instruction has been sighted yet for confirmation.
+The doubling work was inspected for the BoT by Major Marindin on 15-November-1892 (National Archives file MT6/614/2) and his Report stated that actual double-line working was not in use at that time as the new connections had not been made yet at Binegar and Shepton Mallet.
+A later file entry dated 30-January-1893 states that "due to hard weather" at least another two weeks would be required and a further inspection was not made until 14-March-1893, by which time double-line working was in operation.
+Some sources state that the signal-box was opened on 2-November-1892 and the double-line brought into use on 20th November; the late CR Clinker recorded that S&DJR Signal Instruction No 56 gave the latter date for opening of the double-line and the 21st November for the opening of the signal-box itself, but no copy of that Instruction has been sighted yet for confirmation.

 In 1900 a siding "for Messrs Wainwright & Co" was opened to serve Downside Quarry, which was a short distance south of Winsor Hill tunnels on the Down side of the line (Clinker recorded the opening date as 25-October-1900 according to Signal Instruction 132).
 The new siding had a trailing connection into the Down line and was worked by a new Downside Siding ground-frame (GF).
-This GF was housed in a pent-roof wooden hut (typical of contemporary L&SWR GF huts) and had a 5-lever frame, probably of the 'knee' type used at other S&DJR GFs.
+This GF was housed in a pent-roof wooden hut (typical of contemporary L&SWR GF huts) and had a 5-lever frame, probably of the Stevens 'knee' type used at other S&DJR GFs.
 As the GF was located in the block section between Winsor Hill and Shepton Mallet, then any train shunting at the GF was protected by the Down Home (15) at Winsor Hill, which controlled entry into that block section.
 However, in accordance with contemporary practice, the GF was provided with its own Home and Distant signals (on the Down line only), which normally stood in the 'off' position when the GF was closed.
 In order to shunt the siding the Guard or Shunter, having unlocked the GF, had first to restore Home and Distant levers (4 and 5) to normal before he could operate the points.
 Conversely, when work had been completed then 4 and 5 were pulled 'off' again before the GF was closed.

 |Downside Siding GF Diagram 1900